MrTomzor/navigation_unity_testbed/README.md

 ## State of the project
 ### Sensors and robot models
 Available:
-- IMUROSPublisher.cs script for turning any GameObject with a Rigidbody intu an IMU sensor with gaussian noise,
+- IMUROSPublisher.cs script for turning any GameObject with a Rigidbody intu an IMU sensor with gaussian noise
-- RGBCameraROSPublisher.cs script for turning any camera in Unity into a camera that publishes data into ROS,
+- RGBCameraROSPublisher.cs script for turning any camera in Unity into a camera that publishes data into ROS
-- ROSSIngleTransformPublisher.cs script for publishing ground-truth pose for debugging and evaluating methods (a transform is published between the robot and its last spawnpoint, and also between the robot and the world coodinate frame origin).
+- ROSSIngleTransformPublisher.cs script for publishing ground-truth pose for debugging and evaluating methods (a transform is published between the robot and its last spawnpoint, and also between the robot and the world coodinate frame origin)
-- 2 available simplified robots - "generic_wheeled" robot with wheels and a car-like controller, and a "generic_space" (also called underwater in the project) robot which is fully velocity/force controlled and has gravity disabled.
+- 2 available simplified robots - "generic_wheeled" robot with wheels and a car-like controller, and a "generic_space" (also called underwater in the project) robot which is fully velocity/force controlled (through Twist messages) and has gravity disabled
 - URDF importing of other robots is possible through the [URDF-Importer](https://github.com/Unity-Technologies/URDF-Importer) package, but is untested as of now.
-If the

 In progress:
-- depth cameras, ultrasound rangefinder
+- depth cameras, ultrasound rangefinder, fixing generic_wheeled robot ROS control
 ### Coming soon
 - Adding a replicable benchmark of robust vision-based navigation, as proposed in the [workshop paper](https://drive.google.com/drive/folders/1P0P6gtV69hoTc37NbpVFxB2imXVYpxip) - Expected towards the end of October 2023.
 - Procedural generation of forest / alien planet environments - Expected November 2023.